-Growing up in South Texas and the youngest of three sons to a firefighter father and homemaker mother, Bob and his family took month-long vacations every summer.
-They traveled all over the United States and visited places such as State and National parks, civil war battlegrounds and other historical sites.
-After Bob served 20 years in the US Army, he settled in Texas and worked as a Private Investigator, later signing on as a security and intelligence contractor to the US Government working in Iraq, Afghanistan and Europe.
-During his military career and later working overseas, he continued to travel, learning about history and the culture of the people and places he visited.
-It was during this time when he began writing about his experiences.
-He launched his freelance writing career ghostwriting for corporate clients and writing for online and print magazines.
+Bob grew up in South Texas, the youngest of three sons to a firefighter father and homemaker mother.
+The family took vacations every summer, traveling all over the United States to visit places such as state and national parks and historical sites.
+During his twenty-year military career and later while working overseas, he continued to travel and learn about the history and cultures of the people and places he visited.
+It was during this time he began writing about the places he’d visited, the people he’d met and launched his freelance writing career, ghostwriting for corporate clients and writing for online and print magazines.

 As a Story Terrace writer, Bob interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 Living and working for over three years in the walled off and guarded section of Baghdad they called the “Green Zone” was like living in another world.
 Just outside the walls and security checkpoints, the chaos of life and death in Baghdad went on day by day.